hanshenrikjeppesen/ITEK_01_network/doc/git_pycharm.md

 ## PyCharm

-First of course we must have installed ´´´PyCharm´´´
+First of course we must have installed '''PyCharm'''